fubark/cosmic/graphics/README.md

   - [ ] Smoother render on macOS with CoreText.
   - [ ] Smoother render on Windows with Direct2D.
 - [x] Load/draw images.
 (JPG, PNG, BMP)
-- [ ] Draw on in memory images with the same Canvas API.
+- [x] Draw to offscreen images with the same Canvas API.
 - [x] Transforms.
 - [x] Blending.
 - [ ] Gradients.